Division Head, Paleontology

 - Research Associate, Department of Geology, Field Museum of Natural History

 - Research Associate, Paleontology, Natural History Museum of Utah

 - Honorary Research Staff, Evolutionary Studies Institute, University of Witwatersrand

-- Research Associate, Dept. of Marine, Earth, & Atmospheric Sciences, NC State University
+- Research Associate, Department of Marine, Earth, & Atmospheric Sciences, NC State University

 - President, The Jurassic Foundation

-Zanno’s research garners worldwide media attention and has been featured by notables such as the Science Channel, History Channel, National Geographic, The New York Times, NPR, NHK, and the BBC, among others.
+Zanno’s research is regularly published in high-profile, general science journals including Nature, Nature Communications, PNAS, Proceedings of the Royal Society, B, and Scientific Reports, for which she was awarded top 100 author recognitions in 2016 & 2017.
+Her work has been recognized as Nature World News’ Top Dinosaur Stories, Discover Magazine’s top 100 Science Stories, and Discover Magazine’s Year in Science Top Research and has been featured by notables such as the Science Channel, History Channel, National Geographic, CBC, PBS, NPR, NHK, Nova, and the BBC, among others.
 She was recently featured as Science Advocate for the Walking With Dinosaurs Arena Spectacular, on-air host for The Ice Age Exhibition, and currently serves as President of The Jurassic Foundation, a non-profit, grant funding organization supporting dinosaur research.
-Zanno also coordinates several citizen science and STEM education projects including co-editing The Complete Dinosaur, an upcoming crowd-sourced paleontology volume.
-In 2012 she launched the real-time social media platform Expedition Live! connecting the public with paleontologists in the field.
-Zanno’s published impact ranges from top science journals such as Nature to everyday tweets, including over 120 technical works and a children’s book on the cycle of life.
+She also coordinates several citizen science and STEM education projects including FossilPhiles, a teen citizen science effort to digitize fossils and Shark Tooth Forensics, with Dr. Terry Gates.

 Want to support the Paleontology Research Lab?
 Donate to the Paleontology Research & Expedition Fund.
 Gifts to this fund directly support paleontological fieldwork and research at the North Carolina Museum of Natural Sciences